manganmh89/Biodynamic-Calendar-Page/README.md

 # Maria Thun Calendar

 ## Description
-This app will all user's to collect exact moon phase and zodiac information pertenant to biodynamic gardening.
-With the simple use of this calculator, home gardeners can harness the power of biodynamic practices in their very own yard!
+This app will all user's to collect the current

 ## Technologies Used
 - HTML5